Using Rainmeter for a Minimal Desktop Setup

 Desktop setup

-If you’ve made it this far that it is highly likely you’ve seen our videos on our youtube channel showing off one of our setups.
+If you’ve made it this far, then it is highly likely you’ve seen our videos on our youtube channel showing off one of our setups.
 Today, I want to go through something a bit different.
 I want to show everyone how to improve their desktop setup with rainmeter.
-We’ve come up with a method to implementing desktop widgets on Windows to create a minimal-styled desktop setup.
-We also have a more in-depth guide, analyzing the different types of interactive wallpapers for your pc through rainmeter or wallpaper engine, have a look.
+We’ve come up with a method for implementing desktop widgets on Windows to create a minimal-styled desktop setup.
+We also have a more in-depth guide analyzing the different types of interactive wallpapers for your pc through Rainmeter or wallpaper engine, have a look.

 If you’re looking for the TL;DR version, watch the video below and it’ll run you through the whole process.